c3d/build/README.md

     user	0m1.206s
     sys	0m0.750s

-The output of the build will be located by default in `build/objects`.
+The output of the build will be located by default in `.objects`.
-There are subdirectories corresponding to the build environment and the build target, so the final product could be for instance under `build/objects/macosx-clang/opt/hello`.
+There are subdirectories corresponding to the build environment and the build target, so the final product could be for instance under `.objects/macosx-clang/opt/hello`.
 This is explained below.

-The log files will be located by default in `build/logs`, the latest one being called `make.log`.
+The log files will be located by default in `.logs`, the latest one being called `make.log`.

 You can clean the build products with `make clean` and force a clean